Hawaiian sovereignty movement: ALOHA

-The Aboriginal Lands of Hawaiian Ancestry (ALOHA) and the Principality of Aloha were organized sometime in the late 1960s or '70s when Native Alaskan and American Indian activism was beginning.
+The Aboriginal Lands of Hawaiian Ancestry (ALOHA) and the Principality of Aloha were organized sometime in the late 1960s or 1970s when Native Alaskan and American Indian activism was beginning.
 Native Hawaiians began organizing groups based on their own national interests such as ceded lands, free education, reparations payments, free housing, reform of the Hawaiian Homelands Act and development within the islands.
 According to Budnick, Louisa Rice established the group in 1969.
 Charles Kauluwehi Maxwell claims that it was organized in 1972.

 ALOHA sought reparations for Native Hawaiians by hiring a former U.S. representative to write a bill that, while not ratified, did spawn a congressional study.
-The study was allowed only six months and was accused of relying on biased information from a historian hired by the territorial government that overthrew the kingdom as well as U.S. Navy historians.
+The study was allowed only six months and was accused of relying on biased information from a historian hired by the territorial government that overthrew the kingdom as well as from U.S. Navy historians.
 The commission assigned to the study recommended against reparations.

 Ka Lāhui

 Ka Lāhui Hawaiʻi was formed in 1987 as a local grassroots initiative for Hawaiian sovereignty.
 Mililani Trask was its first leader.
 Trask was elected the first kia'aina (governor) of Ka Lahui.
 The organization has a constitution, elected offices and representatives for each island.
 The group supports federal recognition, independence from the United States, and inclusion of Native Hawaiians in federal Indian policy.
-It is considered the largest sovereignty movement group, claiming a membership of 21,000 in 1997.
+It is considered the largest sovereignty movement group, reporting a membership of 21,000 in 1997.
 One of its goals is to reclaim ceded lands.
 In 1993, the group led 10,000 people on a march to the Iolani Palace on the 100th anniversary of the overthrow of Queen Liliuokalani.

 Ka Lāhui and many sovereignty groups oppose the Native Hawaiian Government Reorganization Act of 2009 (known as the "Akaka Bill") proposed by Senator Daniel Akaka, which begins the process of federal recognition of a Native Hawaiian government, with which the U.S. State Department would have government-to-government relations.
 The group believes that there are problems with the process and version of the bill.
 Still, Trask supported the original Akaka Bill and was a member of a group that crafted it.
 Trask has been critical of the bill's 20-year limitation on all claims against the U.S., saying: "We would not be able to address the illegal overthrow, address the breach of trust issues" and "We're looking at a terrible history....
 That history needs to be remedied."
 The organization was a part of UNPO from 1993 through 2012.